-- 8.2.5 Subject to Article 8.2.4 always to Article 8.1.2, the Signatory shall correct the Non-Conformities within the timeframes specified in the Corrective Action Report.
+- 8.2.2.2 identifies Non-Conformities with High Priority requirements, which the Signatory shall correct within a timeframe specified by WADA of no more than six (6) months; and/or - 8.2.2.3 identifies Non-Conformities with General requirements, which the Signatory shall correct within a timeframe specified by WADA of no more than nine (9) months: - unless the Signatory is a Major Event Organization, in which case the above timeframes will not apply, and instead the matter will be addressed in accordance with Article 7.9. - 8.2.3 Having sent the Corrective Action Report, WADA Management will establish that the Signatory has received the Corrective Action Report, and will seek to ensure that the Signatory understands what it needs to do to implement the required corrective actions within the specified timeframes. - 8.2.4 If the Signatory disputes one or more of the Non-Conformities identified in the Corrective Action Report, and/or disputes their classification as Critical or High Priority, WADA Management will review the position.
+If the position is maintained following that review, the Signatory may request that the dispute be referred to the CRC in accordance with Article 8.4.1.
+Following such referral, the compliance procedure will be stayed, and WADA Management will take no further steps in the matter, until a decision has been made by the CRC or by WADA's Executive Committee (as applicable).
+If the CRC agrees with the view of WADA Management, the matter shall proceed in accordance with this International Standard for Code Compliance by Signatories.
+If the CRC does not agree with the view of WADA Management, WADA Management may refer the issue to WADA's Executive Committee for decision.
+In either event, the Signatory may continue to dispute the Non-Conformities and/or their classification in the subsequent proceedings. - 8.2.5 Subject always to Article 8.1.2, the Signatory shall correct the Non-Conformities within the timeframes specified in the Corrective Action Report.
 The Corrective Action Report will include within it a Corrective Action Plan section for the Signatory to complete, in order to assist the Signatory in planning who within its organization will implement each of the corrective actions, how, and by when.
 It is not mandatory for the Signatory to provide a Corrective Action Plan to WADA but it is strongly recommended.
 If the Signatory provides a Corrective Action Plan, WADA will review that plan to confirm it is fit for purpose.
 If it is not fit for purpose, WADA will provide comments to assist the Signatory to make it fit for purpose. - 8.2.6 WADA Management will monitor the Signatory's progress in correcting the Non-Conformities identified in the Corrective Action Report. - 8.2.7 If any further Non-Conformities are discovered after a Corrective Action Report has been sent to the Signatory but before the matter has been referred to the CRC, or if there is a repeat of a Non-Conformity that was supposedly corrected before the matter has been referred to the CRC, WADA Management may send the Signatory an updated Corrective Action Report that adds the new Non-Conformities and that provides a new timeframe or timeframes for correction of all the Non-Conformities identified in the updated Corrective Action Report.